 With the faltering of these two seemingly infallible institutions, the stage was set for a flowering of art and culture.
 The voyages of discovery by Christopher Columbus (1492), Ferdinand Magellan (1519) and many others resulted in riches and opportunities poring into Europe's port cities.
 The multitude of merchants and traders needed to man this new economy lead to the growth of a large and powerful merchant class, roughly the Renaissance equivalent of today's middle class.
 This new class was destine to be the largest consumer of art, music and literature.

 The Roman Catholic Church was still an important music patron, but the Protestant Reformation reduced Church resources and influence.
 Thus, the most significant musical activities and development shifted to royal courts.
 A typical court employed 10 to 60 musicians for entertainment and chapel duties.
 Professional musicians were considered servants by noble patrons, but enjoyed a higher status in Renaissance society than they did during the Middle Ages.
 Renaissance musicians were recognized as creative individuals and normally signed their works.

 The Invention of the printing press in 1450 by Johannes Gutenburg (1398-1468) revolutionized production of books and accelerated the spread of culture and learning.
-Prior to 1450, all books were painstakingly produced by hand, making book ownership and literacy expense.
-Although the Holy Bible was among the first mass produced texts, musical scores and instruction books soon ensued, bringing music to the burgeoning merchant class.
+Prior to 1450, books were painstakingly produced by hand, making book ownership and literacy expense.
+Although the Bible was among the first mass produced texts, sheet music and music instruction books soon ensued, bringing music to the burgeoning merchant class.